hppr-dev/docs-bash-task-master/docs/walkthrough.md

   fi
   docker run $extra_args --rm -it -e POSTGRES_PASSWORD=secret --name $ARG_NAME postgres }
 ```

-The `START_OPTIONS` variable in the arguments defines what optional arguments the task accepts.
+In the full form, the `START_OPTIONS` variable defines what optional arguments the task accepts.
-If we had instead named this variable as `START_REQUIREMENTS` these areguments would be required.
+If you use `START_REQUIREMENTS` instead, those arguments would be required.
 Task execution does not start if a required argument is not supplied.
 The `START_DESCRIPTION` variable is used as a description of the task when `task help start` is called.
 Including a description for tasks is a good idea, as it is a simple way to document what a task is supposed to do.